xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 # Simply Typed JoJo Calculus

+**WORK IN PROGRESS**

 ------
 - Author: Xie Yuheng
 - Date: 2019-10-14
 - Keywords: Type system.
 ------

+## TODO

+- in jojo cut is the only inference rule that requires two premises
+  - inference rule with one premise can be viewed as equation?

 ## Abstract